handrew/browserpilot/readme.md

 2. Run `compile` when you are ready, and it will ask the LLM to translate it into Selenium code.
 3. Use `run last` to run that Selenium code (without any additional API calls!)
 Or simply use `run` to compile AND run.
 4. Watch the Selenium browser come up and work its magic!
 You can eyeball it to see if it works, or see the stack trace printed to console if it doesn't.
 5. Use `list` to see the natural language commands so far.
-Use `delete` to remove the last line of the prompt or `clear` to wipe it entirely.
+Use `delete` to remove the last line of the prompt, `edit` to select a line to replace, or `clear` to wipe it entirely.
 6. Finally, when you are done, `save` can save it to yaml or `exit` to simply leave.

 ## ✋🏼 Contributing